q191201771/lalext/lal_website_english/README.md

 ### ▦ VI.
 English translation

-The English translation is a currently a two-step process, and may be out of sync with the main documentation in Chinese, which, for all purposes, should _always_ remain authoritative.
+The English translation is currently a two-step process, and may not be in sync with the main Chinese documentation, which for all intents and purposes should _always_ remain authoritative.

-Since the current human translator does not speak any Chinese language, this requires machine translation via DeepL (possibly with some help from Google Translate as well) on the first step.
-Chinese <-> English technical translations work surprisingly well, but a second step is nevertheless required to render the English more fluent and idiomatic (and less "robotic"!).
-Unfortunately, I'm afraid that [yoko](https://github.com/q191201771/)'s personal style may be lost in the process, and I apologise in advance for that.
-Maybe one day a native Chinese speaker will be able to go through all the text and subtly correct the translation!
+Since the current human translator does not speak any Chinese, this requires machine translation via DeepL (possibly with some help from Google Translate as well) on the first step.
+Chinese <-> English technical translations work surprisingly well, but a second step is still needed to make the English more fluent and idiomatic (and less "robotic"!).
+Unfortunately, I'm afraid that [Chef/yoko](https://github.com/q191201771/)'s personal style will be lost in the process, and I apologise in advance.
+Perhaps one day a native Chinese speaker will be able to go through all the text and subtly correct the translation!

-Due to the nature of the underlying publishing technology, there is no easy way to automate the whole process (at least for now), which means that, occasionally, some pages may be _very_ out of sync.
+Due to the nature of the underlying publishing technology, there is no easy way to automate the whole process (at least for now), which means that occasionally some pages may be _very_ out of sync.